Kaiede/RPiLight/README.md

 The `freq` parameter tells RPiLight what PWM frequency to use, in Hz.
 It must be a multiple of `480`: `480`, `960`, `1440`, `1920`, `2400`, or `2880`.
 For `adafruit`, the maximum value this can be is `1440`.
 Before picking a value, check to see what your LED drivers support.
 Meanwell LDD drivers can only go so high (1 KHz), and so RPiLight should not use a value over `960` when driving Meanwell LDDs.
 This value should not be used with `simulated`, as it has no meaning.

 The `channels` parameter tells RPiLight how many channels to use.
 This can be `1-2` for `pigpio`, and `1-16` for `simulated` and `adafruit`.
 This will always count up from the first channel, So if you pass in `4` to the `adafruit` controller, then you will get control over channels 0-3.

+Once you have the configuration file set.
+Make a directory in the RPiLight folder called `config`, and place it in there.
+You can also copy an example to the `config/` directory and modify it to suit your needs.

 ### Configuring RPiLight Schedule